iterative/gatsby-theme-iterative/packages/example/content/docs/user-guide/experiment-management/running-experiments.md

 Reproduced experiment(s): exp-44136
 ```

+> ⚠️ Note that any changed dependencies are committed to the DVC cache when
+> preparing the experiment, which can take some time. `dvc exp gc` can clean up
+> unnecessary ones.

-DVC keeps track of the [dependency graph] among stages.
-It only runs the ones
+DVC observes the [dependency graph] between stages, so it only runs the ones
 with changed dependencies or outputs missing from the <abbr>cache</abbr>.
 You
 can limit this to certain [reproduction targets] or even single stages
 (`--single-item` flag).

-<abbr>DVC projects</abbr> actually supports more than one pipeline, in one or
+<abbr>DVC projects</abbr> actually support more than one pipeline, in one or
 more `dvc.yaml` files.
 The `--all-pipelines` option lets you run them all at
 once.

-> 📖 `dvc exp run` is an experiment-specific alternative to `dvc repro` where
+> 📖 `dvc exp run` is an experiment-specific alternative to `dvc repro`.
-> you can learn more about these and other pipeline-related options.

 [reproduction targets]: /doc/command-reference/repro#options
 [dependency graph]: /doc/command-reference/dag#directed-acyclic-graph